SC-ECE/ML-PROJECT/Gold_Rate_Prediction/Readme.md

 ## Description

-This is a Machine Learning Model which is used to predict the rate of Gold and give a result of Actual and Predicted Price in Graph.Here I have used Random Forest Algorithm.
+This is a Machine Learning Model which is used to predict the rate of Gold and give a result of Actual and Predicted Price in Graph.Here I have used Random Forest Regressor Algorithm.

 ## OverView:-